gtdebz/swedbnkleaseapp/README.md

 -   This is a mobile responsive and multi-step online interactive form that accepts registration details of a bank customer who is in the process of creating a           Vehicle Lease Agreement.
 -   The user interface of the multi-step form was created using React JSX, HTML and CSS.
--   React framework was installed using the Node Package Manager (NPM) command - "npm create-rect-app".
--   The production files which are called Build files in React were created in the local root directory using the command - "npm run build".
+-   React framework can be installed by first installing Node.js.
+To do this go to the Node.js website https://nodejs.org/en/download/, download the Node.js setup and run it.
+The node installation provides us with Node Package Manager (NPM) that React uses to manage and set up the project files.
+-   The project files are made available for production by using Node Package Manager (NPM) to create the production build.
+You can create a production build by using     the command below within any terminal.
+You must be inside the project folder.

+         -   npm run build

--   To view the page run the command "npm start" within the root directory of the React project using a command line tool like Powershell, Windows command prompt or       Visual Studio Code.
+-   To view the page on a browser, go to the root directory of the React project use a command line tool like Powershell, Windows command prompt or Visual Studio Code     to run the command

+         -   npm start

 # Step 1.
 How to install React and create a React project using Create React App